 We know nothing about Jemima at this time, whether her health or mental state were an issue.
-What we know for certain is that, at 2.30pm on December 7th 1878, Jemima enters the Woolwich Road workhouse.
-Her occupation is ‘fieldwork no home’ by which we assume she is homeless.
+What we know for certain is that, at 2.30pm on December 7th 1878, Jemima enters the Greenwich Asylum on Woolwich Road.
+Her occupation is ‘fieldwork no home’ and ‘destitute, by which we assume she is homeless.
 She is 20 years old.
 Her mother’s names is given as Mrs Reeves of Hyde Hill (Ide Hill), Hanging Rock, Sevenoaks, Kent.

-On October 15th 1881, Jemima enters the workhouse as destitute and on the same day she transfers to the Kent Asylum at Barming Heath.
+On October 15th 1881, Jemima transfers from the Woolwich Road asylum to the Kent Asylum at Barming Heath.
 Other records on the same page suggest that other people entered and left the same day.

 The county records indicate that Jemima stayed in the Barming Heath Asylum in Kent for twenty years and when she finally leaves on March 13th 1901, she enters the Bexley Asylum which had opened in 1898, and was London’s 7th asylum.
 Built on 750 acres of land next to Dartford Heath, it was also called Heath Asylum.
-She leaves there on November 2nd 1906 and goes all the way to York.
-There she stayed until October 7th 1907 when she was finally sent to Long Grove.
+She leaves there on November 2nd 1906 and the register shows she went to York. .
+There she stays until October 7th 1907 when she finally goes to Long Grove.

 |Asylum||Date Admitted||Date of Discharged/Death||Discharged/Died|